fralcala/sp25-n413-final/README.md

 Throughout this course we have learned development of Wordpress themes through tools like Block themes, templates and working with the CMS editor.

-Throughout this course we have learned development of Wordpress themes through tools like Block themes, templates and working with the CMS editor.

 ## Core Templates

 - Index: Basic fallback page if front page or any other page doesn't load properly.